FAIRFIELD WOMEN’S CLUB

 10.5 Election

-(D) Voted ballots shall be counted by two or more members of the Nomination/Election Committee.
+4. Voted ballots shall be counted by two or more members of the Nomination/Election Committee and two people whose names are drawn from a container with the names of all interested members present at the election meeting.

-(E) In case of a tie, the Committee chairpersons shall announce those candidates who won their elections, new ballots are then distributed and a revote is taken for the office(s) in which a tie vote occurred.
-Absentee ballots are to be counted along with the re-voted ballots.
+5. In case of a tie, the Committee chairpersons shall announce those candidates who won their elections, new ballots are then distributed and a revote is taken for the office(s) in which a tie vote occurred.
+Absentee ballots are to be counted along with the revoted ballots.

-(G) A vacancy in any office, except that of the President, shall be appointed by the Executive Committee.
-In the event of the vacancy of the Presidency, the First Vice President assumes the position.
+7. A vacancy in any office, except that of the President, shall be appointed by the Executive Committee.
+In the event of the vacancy of the President, the First Vice President assumes the position.

 10.6 Absentee Voting